-Claiming a tax deduction for car registration fees can be a tricky process.
-Deductibility depends on exactly what the fees are for, and how they're charged to you.
-In some cases—but not all—they fall into the category of personal property taxes, and that makes at least a portion of them deductible.
+Claiming a tax deduction for car registration fees depends on what the fees are technically for and how they're charged to you.
+In some cases—but not all—they fall into the category of personal property taxes.
+This makes at least a portion of them tax-deductible.

-But you must itemize to claim them, and itemizing isn't always in everyone's best interests after the passage of the Tax Cuts and Jobs Act (TCJA).
+But you must itemize to claim the deduction, and itemizing isn't always in everyone's best interests after the passage of the Tax Cuts and Jobs Act (TCJA).
 The TCJA more or less doubled the standard deduction beginning in 2018 through 2025.
 It would take a good many itemized deductions to surpass your standard deduction and make itemizing worth it.

 You Can't Deduct the Whole Fee

 Registration fees are based on a few factors in most states, including your vehicle's weight, age, and value.
 There's often an add-on fee for your license plate as well.
 Only the portion of the registration fee that's based on the value of your vehicle is deductible for federal tax purposes.